audunru/fiken-api-php-client/README.md

 // According to their documentation, you should create a separate user for accessing the API
 $client->authenticate('username', 'password');

-// $user is a FikenUser object
+// $user is a User object
 $user = $client->user();

 echo $user->name; // Art Vandelay